Mblakey/wiswesser/README.md

 ### Unit Testing

 A text file for the WLN strings contained in Elbert G. Smiths rule book are contained in data.
 To run the unit test, run `./smith_test.sh` contained in the src/test directory.
-This will give a score of successful conversions (100 is NOT expected), some incorrect strings are present
+This will give a score of successful conversions (100 is NOT expected), some incorrect strings are present.

+Data from Chembl, Chemspider and PubChem are also contained and have their corresponding unit test shell files in the `test` directory.
+These are run like the smith test, due to incorrect OCR it is not expected to be at 100%.

 Another text file containing all the english words is included, `./english_test.sh` will parse the reader over every capatilised english word and check for seg faults, this also returns the matches to the `data` directory for word challenges.